Time taken : >15mins

-It is perhaps fitting that Zulfadli is currently grappling with a musical.
+In 2018, Zulfadli found himself grappling with a musical.
 Alkesah is a literary update of characters from Malay folklore and literature, including Sang Kancil, everyday buffoon Pak Pandir and wicked witch Nenek Kebayan.
 Not only are the characters mashed up in one world, there are varied musical styles as well, from big Broadway numbers to Malay rock and K-pop.
-Zulfadli’s mentor and long-time collaborator, Aidli, serves as director for the piece.
-He is working with music director Elaine Chan and vocal coach Babes Condes for the first time.
+Zulfadli’s mentor and long-time collaborator, Aidli, served as director for the piece.
+He worked with music director Elaine Chan and vocal coach Babes Condes for the first time.

-While Alkesah is meant to be light and entertaining, he hopes it will spark interest in the original tales, some of which are absurd and extreme—such as Pak Pandir accidentally boiling his baby when he tries to give it a bath.
+While Alkesah was meant to be light and entertaining, he hopes it sparked interest in the original tales, some of which are absurd and extreme—such as Pak Pandir accidentally boiling his baby when he tries to give it a bath.
 He says, “Malay people have always had a rich tradition of telling far-fetched stories, such as superstitions, ghost stories and moral stories”.

 While Zulfadli has been active in the theatre scene since 2002, people don’t seem to agree on where he fits in the larger world of Singapore Malay theatre.
 Some place him with seasoned practitioners of the likes of Alfian, Noor Effendy and Fared, but he considers them his mentors.
 He sees himself as being part of the “middle generation” between them and the younger wave of practitioners.

-Recently, Zulfadli let go of the moniker ‘Big’.
+A few years ago, Zulfadli let go of the moniker ‘Big’.
 He found that, in professional settings, people did not take him seriously as ‘Big’, and that he gets more acknowledgement when he goes by his real name.
 He is self-deprecating when he says, “I was an up-and-coming playwright for a very long time.
 Fared and I have a running joke—he’s a has-been, I’m a never-was.”
-Nonetheless, he continues to receive commissions regularly and is looked up to in the Malay theatre scene—in Main Tulis Group, he is seen as ‘Abang Big’, a big brother to the younger writers.
+Nonetheless, he continues to receive commissions regularly and is looked up to in the Malay theatre scene—he is a founding member of playwright collective Main Tulis Group, where he is seen as ‘Abang Big’, a big brother and informal mentor to the younger writers.

 While he may have insecurities as a writer (“I have impostor syndrome”), his passion for playwriting is writ large.
-True to his nurturing side as a teacher, he is particularly invested in helping to develop new voices, and currently serves as mentor for Teater Ekamatra’s playwright mentorship programme.
+True to his nurturing side as a teacher, he is particularly invested in helping to develop new voices, having served as mentor for Teater Ekamatra’s playwright mentorship programme.
 He says,

 His voice is steeled with conviction.